Get E-Book

 }

 Some teams allow Node runtime keys in env files.
-Some ban them because runtime behavior should be visible in the launch command.
+Some ban them because runtime behavior should stay visible in the launch command.
 Either rule can work.
-The bad rule is the one nobody wrote down.
+The risky version is having no rule.

-Now keep that object out of process.env unless a library requires environment variables.
-The cleaner boundary is a typed configuration object.
+After validation, keep the parsed object out of process.env unless a library requires environment variables.
+A cleaner app shape is a typed configuration object.

 function readPort(value = "3000") {